alialib/alia/docs/feature-overview.md

 possibilities on the number line, there is still the possibility that we haven't filled in the input yet and `n` doesn't have a value.
 The alia macros account for this automatically, and in that case, none of the branches are taken.

+(And yes, if you need to explicitly handle the case where the conditional is unresolved, alia [has that covered](signal-adaptors.md#availability).)